History of King’s House School

-King’s House School was founded in 1946, and since then over 5,000 children have passed through its doors on the very same site in King’s Road, Richmond.
+King’s House School was founded in 1946, and since then over 5,000 children have passed through its doors on the very same site on Kings Road, Richmond.

 Ronald Pattulo (1946 – 1962) was fondly known as Pluto by his pupils, and established King’s’ House School in 1946 after purchasing The Holy Trinity Vicarage and Parish Hall in Kings Road.
 The School opened with a roll of twenty-four boys and three staff, who were housed in three classrooms.